When to finish before assembly

 Keep the contrast

 Some projects may have parts with different shades of finish, or stained parts next to unstained parts.
-Staining before assembly ensures each piece gets only the proper color, right.
+Staining before assembly ensures each piece gets only the proper color, below.

 Prevent accidental reveals